Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Ethical Considerations

 Our work contributes to the growing movement toward high-level automation in artificial intelligence by enabling the proficient, data-aware design of Graph Neural Networks (GNNs) through structured knowledge reuse and language model alignment.
 As AI systems become more complex and specialized, the ability to automate model design across unseen tasks without human expertise offers transformative potential for a wide range of real-world applications.
-DesiGNN lowers the barrier to entry for applying advanced graph-based machine learning, making it more accessible to scientists, engineers, and practitioners in domains such as biology, social networks, and recommendation systems.
+DesiGNN lowers the barrier to applying advanced graph-based machine learning, making it more accessible to scientists, engineers, and practitioners across domains such as biology, social networks, and recommendation systems.
 By replacing ad hoc manual tuning with systematic and interpretable design strategies, our framework may promote reproducibility, consistency, and scalability in the deployment of machine learning systems.
-More broadly, this work aligns with the vision of LLM-powered agents acting as autonomous scientific assistants—able to rapidly translate raw data into effective models—thereby accelerating innovation in scientific discovery, infrastructure optimization, and decision-making.
+More broadly, this work aligns with the vision of LLM-powered agents acting as autonomous scientific assistants---able to rapidly translate raw data into effective models---thereby accelerating innovation in scientific discovery, infrastructure optimization, and decision-making.
 We hope our contribution supports the responsible expansion of AI automation by enabling efficient and expert-level design processes at scale.

 However, such high-level automation also warrants caution.
-While DesiGNN significantly reduces computational cost and expertise requirements, its efficacy may be affected by the quality and representativeness of the knowledge source, along with the reliability of LLMs' inherent contextual reasoning capability.
-Additionally, while our method operates a level removed from direct applications, any downstream deployment of GNNs—e.g., in social network analysis or recommender systems—can have far-reaching societal implications such as privacy leakage or algorithmic bias if not handled responsibly.
+While DesiGNN significantly reduces computational cost and expertise requirements, its efficacy may be affected by the quality and representativeness of the knowledge source, as well as the reliability of LLMs' inherent contextual reasoning capabilities.
+Additionally, while our method operates at a level removed from direct applications, any downstream deployment of GNNs---e.g., in social network analysis or recommender systems---can have far-reaching societal implications, such as privacy leakage or algorithmic bias, if not handled responsibly.